DE1-Engineering-Mathematics/module-resources/ManimSheets/ManimVisualisations.md

 <br />

 #### Editing Prebuilt Scripts
 To see how different inputs behave, the top of the prebuilt script contains comments on how to edit these defaults.
+Change these values with VSCode or your preferred text editor.
 The script must be rendered again to produce a video that overwrites the previous.

 For more information, the Manim Community Documentation is really useful.
 Have a go at writing your own scripts!
 * [Tutorials](https://docs.manim.community/en/stable/tutorials.html)